Skip to content

 # ./port_scanning.sh clab-virtual-env-attacker 172.16.30.2

-Scripts must support the -n flag to return the name shown in the automation menu.
+Support the -n flag to return the label shown in the interactive menu.

 if [ "$1" = "-n" ]; then